opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ![Work-packages-favorite-views](Work-packages-favorite-views.png)

-If you check the Public visibility, the view will be saved under your public views in the work package menu:
+If you check the public visibility, the view will be saved under your public views in the work package menu:

 ![Work-packages-public-views](Work-packages-public-views.png)